ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-## Procedure to create the virtual server for the digital banking application
+## Creating the virtual server for the digital banking application

 The procedure is the same as the one you would use to create the virtual server for MongoDB, but use a configuration file that specifies the details that are required for the digital virtual server.